Malus: Cultivation

 Crabapples are popular as compact ornamental trees, providing blossom in spring and colourful fruit in autumn.
 The fruits often persist throughout winter.
 Numerous hybrid cultivars have been selected.

 Some crabapples are used as rootstocks for domestic apples to add beneficial characteristics.
-For example, the rootstocks of Malus baccata varieties are used to give additional cold hardiness to the combined plants for orchards in cold northern areas.
+For example, the rootstocks of M. baccata varieties are used to give additional cold hardiness to the combined plants for orchards in cold northern areas.

-They are also used as pollinizers in apple orchards.
-Varieties of crabapple are selected to bloom contemporaneously with the apple variety in an orchard planting, and the crabs are planted every sixth or seventh tree, or limbs of a crab tree are grafted onto some of the apple trees.
+They are also used as pollinizers in apples orchards.
+Varieties of crabapple are selected to bloom contemporaneously with the apple variety in an orchard planting, and the crab trees are planted every sixth or seventh tree, or limbs of a crab tree are grafted onto some of the apple trees.
 In emergencies, a bucket or drum bouquet of crabapple flowering branches is placed near the beehives as orchard pollenizers.

 Because of the plentiful blossoms and small fruit, crabapples are popular for use in bonsai culture.